ozanavsar/DSA-210-TERM-PROJECT/README.md

 The goal is to determine if financial and critical success correlate with audience approval, therefore quantifying what makes a movie "successful."

+## AI Usage Disclosure
+This project used a Large Language Model (LLM) for:
+* Code structure suggestions
+* Text polishing & formatting
+* Minor refactoring (comments, backticks, plot styling)

+All statistical decisions, data cleaning logic, feature engineering, tests, and interpretations were done by me.
+Code segments directly influenced by the LLM are explicitly marked.

 ## Motivation

 Being a movie enthusiast, I have often wondered if commercial and critical success actually correlate to the enjoyment of the people who watch it.